Blackjack Card Counting

 It takes most players quite a while to grasp why this is so important and why it works the way it does.
-The good news is you don’t have to understand it for it to work in your favor.
-Here’s an explanation stated in a different way to try to help you understand.
+The good news is that you don’t have to understand it to work in your favor.

 In addition to balanced counts, you can find unbalanced counts.
 Unbalanced counts don’t require a conversion to a true count.

-It may seem like everyone would want to use an unbalanced count so they could skip the true count conversion, but the truth is if you’re good enough to learn a strong balanced count accurately you won’t have any trouble quickly and accurately estimating the true count.
+Everyone would want to use an unbalanced count to skip the true count conversion.
+However, if you’re good enough to learn a strong, balanced card count accurately, you can quickly and accurately estimate the true count.

-The reason an unbalanced counting system doesn’t require a conversion to a true count is due to the fact that it automatically takes into account a type of true conversion as you play through the decks.
+An unbalanced card counting system doesn’t require a conversion to a true count because it automatically takes into account a type of true conversion as you play through the decks.